WarrenWittcop/project1/readme.md

 1. Clone the files down

-2. Open Index2.html to get started.
+2. Open Index.html to get started.

+Or use the link https://warrenwittcop.github.io/project1/

 ## Future Changes